 Building Codes and Zoning Laws

-While tiny houses have grown in popularity recently, they might create particular difficulties in adhering to zoning and construction code requirements.
+While tiny houses have grown in popularity recently, they might create particular difficulties in adhering to zoning and construction code requirements, especially in the worst states for tiny homes.

 Several locations provide a selection of RV parks and tiny living hotels that are intended to give people a means to establish a tiny house community.